psychopy/psychopy/docs/source/general/prefs.rst

     Should windows be created full screen by default?
 Can be overridden by individual experiments.

 allowGUI:
 	    When the window is created, should the frame of the window and the mouse pointer be visible.
 If set to False then both will be hidden.

+paths:
+    Paths for additional Python packages can be specified.
+See more information :ref:`here<addModules>`.

+audioLib:
+    As explained in the :doc:`Sound</api/sound>` documentation, currently two sound libraries are available, pygame and pyo.

+audioDriver:
+    Also, different audio drivers are available.

+audioFlac:
+    Set flac audio compression.

+parallelPorts:
+    This list determines the addresses available in the drop-down menu for the :doc:`/builder/components/parallelout`.

 .. _applicationSettings: